seantrott/seantrott.github.io/_posts/2021-8-2-linguistic-terraforming.md

 Frawley, W. D. (1994).
 Literacy, the individual, and the political economy of language change.
 Language Change: Lexical Diffusion and Literacy.
 Delhi: Academic Foundation, 61-88.

 Zengel, M. S. (1962).
 Literacy as a factor in language change.
 In Readings in the Sociology of Language (pp. 296-304).
 De Gruyter Mouton.

+# Footnotes

+[^1]: There are some things you can do to ameliorate this, e.g., injecting some amount of noise into the network, but across enough samples, that likely wouldn't really change much about the resulting distribution of selected words.
+Alternatively, as the "context" window becomes larger and larger––not just a given sentence, say, but an entire paragraph, or even "everything someone has said before"––that could also chagne the probability distribution sufficiently to reduce or prevent this kind of convergence onto particular attractor states.

+[^2]: You might make an objection here: isn't this basically what humans do?
+I.e., reproduce the linguistic input they're "trained on" in various formulations?
+I think that's not totally wrong.
+But humans also get lots of other input.
+And importantly, human language production is driven (at least in part) by wanting to *communicate* certain things.
+We're not simply choosing the most likely word given the words we've already said.
+That's *part* of what we're doing, to be sure, but most models of language production assume that we have some "message" in mind that we want to convey.
+(It's an open question whether language statistics can "override" this message.)